 Cinematography: Domenico Scala & Aldo Tonti

 Juan de Landa

-A double-bill of two vintage films adapted from James M. Cain’s 1934 novel THE POSTMAN ALWAYS RING TWICE, 1946’s Hollywood B&W version and Visconti’s groundbreaking debut in 1943, while intentionally evade the less-championed 1981 remake with Nicholson and Lange.
+A double-bill of two vintage films adapted from James M. Cain’s 1934 novel THE POSTMAN ALWAYS RING TWICE, 1946’s Hollywood B&W version and Visconti’s groundbreaking debut in 1943, while intentionally evading the less-fêted 1981 remake with Nicholson and Lange.

 The 1946 film, directed by the prolific journeyman Tay Garnett, is a less riveting Film-Noir compared to Billy Wilder’s DOUBLE INDEMNITY (1944), virulently extends the mismatch of the married couple Cora and Nick by casting the stunning beauty Lana Turner and the nondescript good fellow Cecil Kellaway, bar the gaping age difference, they don’t belong together in any universe.
 The interloper is the shifty-looking drifter Frank (John Garfield), the unscrupulousness is all on his face, and driven by lust he falls for her at the first sight.
 But as the code of this specific genre, the evil thrust is almost inclusively kick-started by the femme fatale, “I wanna be somebody!”, as Cora contests, she is stuck in a miasma and Frank is the last straw.

 As the title suggests, there are two attempts of murder (poor Nick), after a botched first one, in order to facilitate the second one, the film hastily piles up all the stimulus, including a horrid one when Nick decides to wrap up their business and move back to his hometown in Canada and wait for the worst part, Cora will be coerced to attend to Nick’s bed-ridden sister.
 Nick must die, there is just no other way around.
 It is a cheap shot.